SkuldNorniern/fluere/README.md

 ## Installation

 Download the latest release of the tool from the releases page.
-`MacOS, Linux installation will be provided in the future`
+`MacOS installation will be provided in the future`

 - Windows

-Run the installer.exe file and check if the enviroment variable has been setup correctly (there is a bug)
+  - Run the installer.exe file and check if the enviroment variable has been setup correctly (there is a bug)

 - MacOS

-  WIP
+  - WIP

-Use ths Cargo Build --release to get the program or Cargo run
+  - Use ths Cargo Build --release to get the program or Cargo run

 - Linux
-  WIP

-Use ths Cargo Build --release to get the program or Cargo run
+  - Debian

+    ```
+    sudo dpkg -i fluere_x.x.x_amd64.deb
+    ```

 ## Usage